Background Invariance Testing According to Semantic Proximity: Definition, Overview, and Motivation

 The background invariance quality characterizes the ability of $\mathbf{M}$ in recognizing $o_i$ when it is with different backgrounds.
 Hence the transformations of $\mathbf{x}_i$ involve the replacement of the original background in $\mathbf{x}_i$ with different background scenes $\mathbf{b}_1, \mathbf{b}_2, \ldots, \mathbf{b}_n$.
 The transformations:

-generate $n$ testing images.
-Similar to other invariance testing, the testing results can be summarized as a variance matrix.
-However, as these background scenes may be ordered according to their locations in a database, different orderings may yield different variance matrices (Figure 1b).
-The visual patterns in such a variance matrix are not as meaningful as those resulting from rotation transformations (Figure 1a).
+where $\textit{Mask}_i \circledast x_i=o_i$.
+However, selecting a meaningful and suitable testing suite from an enormous data space is difficult.
+Therefore, background invariance testing is often carried out based on random selection, resulting in meaningless visual representations and unreliable human judgments (Figure \ref{fig:VarianceMatrix}).
+If we can find a way to consistently produce visual representations for the testing results from background transformations, we should be able to conduct visual analysis and the judgment on the background invariance qualities should be consistent and reliable.
+This motivates us to address the following challenges:

-If we can find a way to consistently produce variance matrices for background transformations, we can adopt the ML4ML invariance testing framework proposed by \cite{ml4ml_invariance} for background invariance testing.
-This motivates us to address the following challenges: \begin{enumerate} \item We need to introduce a metric for measuring the semantic distance between each background scene and the corresponding target image $\mathbf{x}_i$. \item We need to produce a variance matrix as a uniform data representation from non-uniform sampling of background scenes, as sampling background scenes will not be as uniform as sampling sizes, rotation angles, and many other types of variables in invariance testing. \item We need to have an effective way to search for background scenes that will be distributed appropriately for producing variance matrices. \end{enumerate}
+\begin{enumerate} \item to have an effective way to search for background scenes that will be distributed appropriately to form meaningful visualized testing results. \item to show that the selected background scenes are diverse, broad, and representative. \item to show that the visual representations are meaningful and the judgments based on them are reliable. \item to show that such testing procedure can also be automated, therefore it becomes less labor-intensive and more time-efficient. \end{enumerate}

-As illustrated in Figure \ref{fig:Framework}, the upper part of the figure shows the previous framework \cite{ml4ml_invariance} for invariance testing involving uniform sampling of transformations.
-In this work, we introduce a number of new technical components (the lower part of the figure) to address the aforementioned challenges.
-Once these challenges are addressed, background invariance testing can be integrated into the ML4ML invariance testing framework.
+In this work, we introduce a number of technical components (lower part of Figure \ref{fig:Framework}) to address the aforementioned challenges.
+Once these challenges are addressed, background invariance testing can be improved from reporting a single average accuracy score to a consistent and reliable judgment based on tailored visual representations.

-\section{4.
-Methodology}
+\section{Methodology}

 In this section, we follow the pathways in the lower part of Figure \ref{fig:Framework} to describe a series of technical solutions for enabling background invariance testing with non-uniform sampling of the transformations of the original images.